PB Cycle 5

 PB5 Vote

 The fifth PB Vote was held from December 1-7, 2018.
-Over 6,849 Cambridge residents age 12 and older voted to decide how to spend $925,000 on capital projects to improve the community – the most votes yet in a PB process in Cambridge.
+Over 6,849 Cambridge residents age 12 and older voted to decide how to spend $925,000 on capital projects to improve the community.

 The following 6 projects won $925,000 in FY20 Capital Funding: